 A story of friends and teamwork

-The victories had by the rebels would have not of been possible had they not looked out for and taken care of each other.
+The victories had by the rebels would have not have been possible had they not looked out for and taken care of each other.
 The power of teamwork certainly shows in these movies.
 Without it, all of the rebels would have been killed in each movie.
 The Death Star wins.
 The movie ends after Hoth.
 The Death Star wins again.
 It’s a very motivational story of odds that can be overcome with a small dedicated team focusing on a common goal.

 Your success and business lives and dies by the strength of your team.
 Take time to take care of them.
 Look out for them when they journey off on their own and fall into trouble.
 Don’t write people off.
 Give them the support and direction they need to be successful.
 Be willing to sacrifice important things for the betterment of the team.